How to Choose the Right M&A Advisor for Your MSP

 Buyer Coverage: Methodology Over Rolodex

 For MSP transactions specifically, the buyer universe is broader than most founders realize.
-There are PE platform companies actively acquiring MSPs, PE firms looking to build new platforms, strategic acquirers (larger MSPs, IT distributors, cybersecurity firms), and independent buyers.
-A good advisor should be able to map this universe systematically for your specific profile.
+There are PE platform companies actively acquiring MSPs, PE firms looking to build new platforms, strategic acquirers like larger MSPs, IT distributors, and cybersecurity firms, and independent buyers.
+A good advisor should be able to map that universe systematically for your specific profile.

 Ask how they identify buyers.
-If the answer is "we have relationships," keep interviewing.
+If the answer is that they have relationships, keep interviewing.
 Relationships are valuable, but a process built entirely on a personal rolodex will miss buyers who might have paid more.
 You want to hear about a systematic research methodology that produces comprehensive market coverage, not just a contact list from prior deals.

 Fee Structure: Total Cost, Not Headline Percentage

-Success fees for middle-market transactions typically fall in the 3–6% range.
-Structures vary: flat percentage across the entire deal value, scaled or Lehman-style rates across value tranches, or accelerators that pay a higher percentage above a target valuation (which directly aligns the advisor's incentive with pushing for maximum price).
+Success fees for middle-market transactions typically fall in the 3-6% range.
+Structures vary, from a flat percentage across the entire deal value, to scaled or Lehman-style rates across value tranches, to accelerators that pay a higher percentage above a target valuation, which directly aligns the advisor's incentive with pushing for maximum price.

 Valuation Promises: Honest Range Over Inflated Pitch